hungnd1475/autograd-rs/README.md

 # Experimental tape-based automatic differentiation in Rust

 This is an experimental project attempting to implement tape-based automatic differentiation in Rust.
 The project is heavily inspired by this [article](https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation).
-Only some basics operators are currently supported.

 Example, suppose we want to compute the gradients of the MSE loss of a 2-layer artificial neural network with sigmoid activation function with respect to the model parameters: